Sarah06102/Pledgely/README.md

    - `status` → Pending / In Progress / Fulfilled / Broken
    - `completion_percentage` → 0–100%
    - `ai_reasoning` → 2-sentence verdict with evidence
-   - `sources` → real news article URLs
+   - `sources` → real news article URLs or news articles as pdf's uploaded
 4. Results are saved back to MongoDB
 5. The React frontend fetches and displays everything live